It’s officially Super Bowl week and Valentine’s Day is two weeks from today.

 Are you Prepared for Super Bowl and Valentine’s Day?

-Men are very prepared for the Super Bowl.
+Most men are always prepared for the Super Bowl.
 They decide which venue to view the game at and with whom they would like to spend watching the teams battle it out.

 Women like to be prepared for Valentine’s Day.
 They start giving little hints out a month in advance about their favorite romantic restaurant, post photos of jewelry or trinkets on instagram and facebook, all with the hope the the guy they’re dating will take the cue and book a reservation before their favorite eatery is fully booked.